msaym22/Almadina-Agro-ERP/README.md

 - **Trailing-letter preservation** — product names like "belt d" are split so the Urdu root is translated while the trailing technical identifier is kept intact.

+### Visual Crop Icons

+Text fields are replaced with icon-based navigation so workers can find products by crop type without reading.
+This was the first design decision after Ali Uncle (the warehouse manager) set down the text-based tablet without using it.

+### Image-Based Product Detection (under devlopment)

+A trainable computer vision module lets users photograph a product and match it to inventory.
+The backend extracts image features, compares them against trained models per product, and returns ranked matches with confidence scores.
+Training images are uploaded per product and aggregated into a per-product model.

+### Full Accounting Layer

+Double-entry bookkeeping with journal entries, chart of accounts, accounts payable, budget tracking, and balance sheet export.
+The accounting module is password-protected and separate from the warehouse UI.

+also, simple analytics tab for overview of revenue, profit and credit analysis

 ### Google Drive Sync + Encrypted Backups